johnpapa/angular-ngrx-data/docs/quickstart.md

 }
 ```

-## Step 7 - Refactor the container components to use NgRx
+## Step 6 - Remove unused service

+You may be wondering what happened to `reactive-data.service.ts`.
+It is no longer needed since our app is using ngrx-data!
+So we can remove this file from our app and remove the reference to it in `core/index.ts`.

-## Step 8 - Run it
+## Step 7 - Run it

 Run the app!